Future of Work19 January 2019

 Measuring Success

 To ensure that the objectives for change have been met or resolved, it is critical that changes made to the performance process are tested for success.
-It is important to question whether the changes ultimately deliver better results for the organisation’s objectives, and if the advantages of the change do in fact outweigh the disadvantages.
+It is important to question whether the changes ultimately deliver better results for the organisation's objectives, and if the advantages of the change do in fact outweigh the disadvantages.
+Some organisations are moving towards agile and continuous performance management.
+Regular check-ins with employees using pulse surveys and other methods can help to monitor whether these are proving successful.

 Personalisation and Modernisation

 HR leaders discussed the need to move towards a more personalised and modern model of performance management.
-In the age of social media, would efforts to bring performance management more in line with today’s way of expressing real-time approval – such as the use of emojis instead of numerical ratings – work better?
+In the age of social media, would efforts to bring performance management more in line with today's way of expressing real-time approval - such as the use of emojis instead of numerical ratings - work better?
+A more radical approach could include crowdsourcing feedback from all employees who engage with an employee, however this creates a number of challenges around administration and dealing with negative feedback in a diplomatic way.

 Cultural and Generational Factors